Balaje/MultiScaleFEM.jl/README.md

 #### Smooth Diffusion Coefficients
 -------
 The following figure shows the rate of convergence of the multiscale method for the lowest order case (`p=1` in the discontinuous space) and varying patch size, $l$.
-The example was run for a very smooth diffusion coefficient.
+The example was run for a smooth diffusion coefficient.
 Following is the test example:

 $$
  -(A(x)u'(x))' = f(x) \quad in \quad x \in \Omega = (0,1),